Vahor/organizer-py/README.md

 ## How to use

 1. Clone the repository
-2. Install the dependencies: `poetry install` or `pip install pynput toml`
+2. Install the dependencies: `poetry install` or `pip install pynput toml rich`
 3. Run the script: `poetry run python src/app.py` or `poe run`

 ## Configuration